tomaszwresilo/tomaszwresilo/README.md

 <h2> About me 👨: </h2>
 <div>
-  I'm a passionate frontend developer with a knack for crafting delightful user experiences.
+<p>  I'm a passionate frontend developer with a knack for crafting delightful user experiences.
 My GitHub repository is a showcase of my dedication to creating visually stunning and responsive web interfaces.

 Here's what you can expect from my profile: